Best Medical Malpractice Lawyers in California

 What Are the Most Common Medical Malpractice Claims?

-- Prescribing or administering the wrong medication or wrong dosage;
+- Prescribes the wrong medication or wrong dosage

-- Failing to warn the patient about the risks and possible complications of medical procedures;
+- Failure to warn the patient about the risks and possible complications of proposed treatment or lack of treatment

-Some examples of medical malpractice claims that lead to catastrophic injury such as wrongful death or brain injuries can be caused by the following:
+Some examples of medical malpractice claims that we deal with include cases of catastrophic injury such as wrongful death or brain injuries caused by the following:

 - Failing to timely diagnose a patient’s stroke or heart attack